-The Retail Evolution from Legacy Approaches to Data-Driven Success
+How do we go from Legacy Approaches to Data-Driven Success in Retail?

 In earlier times, retailers connected with customers through brick-and-mortar stores, sales teams, product branding, direct mail, and broad media campaigns.